kylermurphy/gmag/docs/index.md

 The ```themis``` modules loads data from the [THEMIS EPO and GBO][3], [CARISMA][1], [CANMOS][4], [AUTUMN and AUTUMN X][5], [DTU][6], [IMAGE][2], [GIMA][7], [MACCS][8], [McMAC][9], [USGS][10], and [PENGUIN][11] arrays.
 When using the ```themis``` module be sure to properly acknowledge **each** array whose data is used.

-For additional information regarding the stations see [Arrays and Stations][12].
+For additional information regarding the arrays see [Arrays and Stations][12].

 ## Installation